corei5/L3S-Hackathon-ORKG/README.md

 ## Playground (Demo Prototype: Document Question Answering with ORKG using LLMs)

-This project builds a scholarly document question-answering app powered by the Open Research Knowledge Graph (ORKG) and Large Language Models (LLMs) like Falcon-7B and Dolly-v2-3B using LangChain, the ChromaDB vector database.
+This project builds a scholarly document question-answering app powered by the Open Research Knowledge Graph (ORKG) and Large Language Models (LLMs) like Falcon-7B and Dolly-v2-3B, the ChromaDB vector database.

 **Note:** Due to memory issues with Streamlit, the app may not work sometimes and gives an error.
 This is due to the 1GB memory limit by Streamlit.